rkoopmann/rkoopmann.github.io/posts/_posts/2011/2011-01-26-file-creation-date.md

 category: sas
 tags:
 - file system
+- sas
 ---

-assuming you're on windows, you could read the output from the dos command dir into a sas data set.
+assuming you're on windows, you could read the output from the dos command `dir` into a sas data set.

 <!--more-->